 I'm thankful to the toque knitters who faithfully supply us with warm toques to give to the seamen.
 A toque is a very welcome gift by the seamen who are often wearing every piece of clothing that they have to stay warm in our cold, damp climate.
 I once heard of one seaman who goes to bed with a toque on his head and one on each foot!
 If you are a knitter, there are patterns below that you can download and print.
 Please send me a message through the "contact" page under the "Home" link above for how to get them to us.

-Please join us on May 2nd, 2020 at the Coast Bastion Inn, at 8:30 am, to celebrate what God is doing through this ministry.
+We invite you to join us at our annual breakfast, usually held in April, to celebrate what God is doing through this ministry.
 There will be worship, fellowship, testimonies from our missionaries, a keynote speaker, and blessings for all who attend.
 Let us all give thanks and praise to our God, who can do more than we could ever ask or imagine, for what He has done through NLM over the last 30 years.